 Kisqali and breastfeeding

 It may not be safe to breastfeed while taking Kisqali.
-It’s not known if Kisqali passes into breast milk.
+It’s not known whether Kisqali passes into breast milk.

-Because of possible risks to a child who is breastfed, you should avoid breastfeeding while taking Kisqali.
-And you should continue to avoid breastfeeding for at least 3 weeks after you stop taking the drug.
+Because of the possible risks to a child who is breastfed, you should avoid breastfeeding while taking Kisqali.
+Also, you should continue to avoid breastfeeding for at least 3 weeks after you stop taking the drug.

 Before starting treatment with Kisqali, tell your doctor if you’re breastfeeding or planning to breastfeed.
 They can suggest other healthy ways to feed your child.
 Or they may prescribe a different medication for your condition.